veebee4/mousepediadb/TESTING.md

 Python Files Tested:

-- models.py - Some lines found with more than 79 characters, this has been rectified so no errors are now showing.
+- app.py - No errors [Result](documentation/testing/validators/app-python-linter.png)
+- models.py - No errors [Result](documentation/testing/validators/models-python-linter.png)
-- routes.py - Some lines found with more than 79 characters, this has been rectified so no errors are now showing.
+- routes.py - Passed but mentioned some lines are too long for the 79 character limit, this has now been fixed [Result](documentation/testing/validators/routes-python-linter.png)
-- __init__.py - No errors found.
+- __init__.py - Error: E402 module level import not at top of file - This is necessary for the file to work [Result](documentation/testing/validators/init-python-linter.png)

 ## Lighthouse
   The Google Page-speed Services/Lighthouse was used to assess the accessibiity of the project to ensure the site met expected accessible standards on desktop and mobile.
 From this result, I can see that the performance on my website could be better and this could be improved upon on future releases - the project scored highly in all other areas.